googlearchive/camera-app/README.md

 Known issues
 ------------
-* The Tilt Shift effect is a little bit slow.
 * The app has to be restarted after suspending to work.
 * No error messages.
 * Taking pictures could be faster.
+* Video is slow due to sluggish head tracking.